Guardians vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- Cleveland and its opponents have hit the over in 46 of its 111 games with a total this season.
+- Cleveland and its opponents have gone over the total this season in 46 of its 112 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!